InvalidValue

 Returns:

-argument untouched if it has no problem
+the value argument untouched if it has no problem

 - Type: